-Nolte: Softening Us up for 'Great Reset' Climate Lockdowns
+Nolte: Softening Us Up for 'Great Reset' Climate Lockdowns

 And so, what better way to save Mother Earth than to lock us down.

-And what better way to soften us up for climate lockdowns than to lock us down during a pandemic (for the first time in history) while Gavin goes to parties and Nancy gets her hair down and the corporate media champion left-wing protests, and Barry and CNNLOL and Billy all move to the coast?
+And what better way to soften us up for climate lockdowns than to lock us down during a pandemic (for the first time in history) while Gavin goes to parties and Nancy gets her hair done and the corporate media champion left-wing protests, and Barry and CNNLOL and Billy all move to the coast?

 P.S.
 Climate Change/Global Warming is a hoax.
 Here’s proof.